 Perivale Wood is home to thousands of bluebells, which flower in April.
 During this session pupils will investigate the life cycle of the bluebell in this beautiful setting.
 They will identify the male and female parts of the bluebell flower and learn about how pollination occurs.
 They will learn about how bluebells carry out both sexual and asexual reproduction and will compare the differences between both methods of reproduction.

 Year 6: Living things and their habitats

 During this session pupils will begin by building on their learning about grouping living things in year 4 by looking at the classification system in more detail.
-They will focus on the species found in Perivale Wood nature reserve and will complete activities to decide into which group these species should be classified.
+They will focus on the species found in Perivale Wood and will complete activities to decide into which group these species should be classified.
 The work of Carl Linnaeus will be discussed.
 Pupils will then examine the classification of invertebrates in more detail and will devise a key that will be used to classify unknown invertebrate species into an invertebrate group.
-The class will then go into the nature reserve and carry out an OPAL Biodiversity Survey which looks at the biodiversity of invertebrates in a hedge.
+The class will then carry out an OPAL Biodiversity Survey which looks at the biodiversity of invertebrates in a hedge.
 The OPAL Biodiversity Survey provides an opportunity for pupils to carry out a scientific survey where the outcome is not known (it is not a ‘fair test’ style of science practical).
 It is an opportunity to be part of a groundbreaking national survey that makes a real contribution to our wider knowledge.
 The data collected will be used to determine the condition of the hedge investigated.
 Suggestions for classroom activities building on the field work done at the reserve will be available.